Samsung BioLogics to produce Pfizer's COVID-19 vaccine - report

 Samsung BioLogics and Pfizer were not immediately available for comment.
 The Korea Disease Control and Prevention Agency (KDCA) in charge of COVID-19 vaccine procurement was also not immediately available for comment.

 South Korea has a contract with Pfizer to purchase 66 million doses of its COVID-19 vaccine.
-It also has contracts to acquire a total of 192 million doses from other developers including Moderna Inc (MRNA.O), AstraZeneca Plc (AZN.L), Johnson & Johnson's (JNJ.N) and Novavax (NVAX.O).
+It also has contracts to acquire a total of 192 million doses from other developers including Moderna Inc, AstraZeneca Plc, Johnson & Johnson’s and Novavax.
+(Reporting by Sangmi Cha; editing by Jane Wardell)

 Our Standards: The Thomson Reuters Trust Principles.